47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 ### Sign up to Stripe

-We are going to be using Stripe as the payment processing and subscription management platform.
+We are using Stripe as the payment processing and subscription management platform.
 If you don't have a Stripe account, you can create one [here](https://dashboard.stripe.com/register).

 ### Install Stripe CLI

-We will be using Stripe CLI to tunnel webhook events related to payment and subscription lifecycle to your locally running application.
+We use Stripe CLI to tunnel webhook events related to payment and subscription lifecycle to your locally running application.
 Follow the instructions [here](https://stripe.com/docs/stripe-cli) to install and setup the Stripe CLI.

 ### Collect the API keys from Stripe

-For the purpose of this tutorial, we will use exclusively Stripe's test mode intended for development and testing.
-Stripe's test mode has its own set of API keys separate from production.
+For the purpose of this tutorial, we exclusively use Stripe's test mode intended for development and testing.
+Stripe's test mode does not affect the flow of actual money, and has its own set of API keys separate from production.
 You will need three keys: _publishable key_, _secret key_, and the _webhook signing secret_.

 You can access the _publishable key_ and _secret key_ for the Stripe's test mode from [Test Mode API Keys](https://dashboard.stripe.com/test/apikeys) section of the Stripe dashboard.